4ndrewparr/jigsaw-toxicity-classification/README.md

 Being the official metric too computationally expensive to use directly as loss function, designing an efficient loss that still focuses on minimizing identity bias was critical in this competition.

 #### Weighted BCE
 The most common approach (and the one I took) was to use some kind of *weighted Binary Cross Entropy*, with somehow larger weights on samples that mention the identities.
-After some hyperparameter tuning, I ended up using the following formula:
+The algorithm to determine these weights could be tuned as another hyperparameter.
+This is one of the formulas that I ended up using:

 ```python
 sample_weights = np.ones(len(train_df), dtype=np.float32)